-- Reaction of the purification material with large concentrations of air or water may evolve: - Heat and flammable gas for INP, SIP, and FCP purification materials - Heat and corrosive gas for CLXP, HCLP, and HBRP purification materials. - Heat, flammable gas, and corrosive gas for SF6P and NH3P purification materials. - Heat, flammable gas, and toxic gas for GEH4P purification material. - Heat for OXP purification material. - NEVER PASS PURE OXYGEN OR AIR THROUGH A PALL GASKLEEN® PURIFIER CONTAINING INP, SIP, FCP, GEH4P, SF6P, OR NH3P PURIFICATION MATERIALS. - Do not puncture the housing.
-Modification of the purifier assembly could result in contact with chemicals that may cause severe burns to the eyes and irritation of the skin (Reference Safety Data Sheet, SDS, supplied with assembly). - Hazardous gas should never be introduced into the purifier or associated piping until a field leak test demonstrates the system is ready for service (see step 12 of this installation procedure).
-Pall Corporation assumes no liability for damage or injury resulting from improper installation or operation of the Gaskleen® purifier assembly.
-The user is ultimately responsible for equipment integrity and to comply with any applicable safety standards.
+- Reaction of the purification material with large concentrations of air or water may evolve: - Heat and flammable gas for INP, SIP, and FCP purification materials. - Heat and corrosive gas for CLXP, HCLP, and HBRP purification materials. - Heat, flammable gas, and corrosive gas for SF6P and NH3P purification materials. - Heat, flammable gas, and toxic gas for GEH4P purification material. - Heat for OXP purification material. - NEVER PASS PURE OXYGEN OR AIR THROUGH A PALL GASKLEEN® PURIFIER CONTAINING INP, SIP, FCP, GEH4P, SF6P, OR NH3P PURIFICATION MATERIALS. - Do not puncture the housing.
+Modification of the purifier assembly could result in contact with chemicals that may cause severe burns to the eyes and irritation of the skin (Reference Safety Data Sheet, SDS supplied with assembly). - Hazardous gas should never be introduced into the purifier or associated piping until a field leak test demonstrates that the system is ready for service (see step 9 of this installation procedure).
+Pall Corporation assumes no liability for damage or injury resulting from improper installation or operation of a Gaskleen® Top Mount Purifier Assembly.
+The user is ultimately responsible for equipment integrity and to comply with all applicable safety standards.

-Pall POU Gaskleen Purifier Assemblies
+Pall Gaskleen® Top Mount Purifier Assembly